Want schools to reopen? Education needs an epic bailout

 Since young children may benefit the most from in-person instruction and many universities will be remote this year, could elementary schools expand into empty high school or college classrooms?
 Or into the offices and public buildings that have been left empty as workers telecommute?
 Could a few classroom pods take over a WeWork?
 It may sound nutty, but in Denmark, children attended outdoor class in graveyards, and schools in Belgium set up classrooms within churches.

-Safe re-opening also demands adequate support staff.
+Safe reopening also demands adequate support staff.
 We’ll need nurses in every school to oversee temperature checks and monitor symptoms.
 Given the stress of the pandemic, kids need mental health support more than ever.
 All of this takes funding, given that school-based nurses, counselors, and psychologists were in short supply even before the pandemic.

 I haven’t even mentioned daycares and preschools, many of which have been teetering on the financial precipice before coronavirus and are now reeling from the effects of the pandemic.
 In sum, if we want to get parents back to work and children back to class, we need to correct for decades of underinvestment in children.
 We need an education and childcare stimulus package of historic proportions.